jacksanford1/mysite/content/posts/funniest-friend.md

 #### 6th place: Monica

 Is anyone surprised here?
 Monica tends to be the “responsible” one who keeps things on track.
 She usually has her hands full correcting the foibles of her more hapless friends and keeping her nice china from breaking.
-To her credit, everyone realizes this and Ross and Rachel even admit they would allow Monica to raise their child solo but not Chandler in "The One with Rachel's Other Sister."
+To her credit, everyone realizes this and Ross and Rachel even admit they would ONLY allow Chandler and Monica to raise their child if Monica is in the picture ("The One with Rachel's Other Sister").
 Every friend group needs a Monica.

 ![Fat Monica](https://media.giphy.com/media/lPpXrXL5rysS6eoafb/giphy.gif)

 #### 5th place: Rachel

-I’m going to be honest, this one surprised me.
+This one surprised me.
 Early in the series, it seemed like Rachel was behind so many punch lines.
 She was introduced to us as a runaway “daddy’s girl” and watching her deal with realities like making coffee and getting “one of those job things” was immensely entertaining.
-But her saga with Ross soon became her biggest storyline and apparently she got more serious.
+But I guess as things became more serious with Ross, she became more serious too.

 ![Rachel baby](https://media.giphy.com/media/WP2Ht48qtGi0kungbK/giphy.gif)

 #### 4th place: Ross

-This almost seems high to me!
-Ross tends to be on the more serious side of things (he's a paleontology professor after all) and tends to take things pretty seriously most of the time.
-He definitely has a goofy side and loves his nerdy jokes but he and Rachel were in tumultuous romantic situations throughout the series so it makes sense that they would have more “serious” lines.
+It turns out the two "main" characters of the show (Ross and Rachel) aren't that funny!
+Granted Ross does tend to take things pretty literally most of the time and he is a paleontology professor after all.
+He definitely has a goofy side and loves his nerdy jokes but he and Rachel were involved in a lot of the serious storylines over the course of the show.
+So it makes sense that they weren't always joking around.

 ![Ross fajitas](https://media.giphy.com/media/H7IA7tNxNnCMdhhZPy/giphy.gif)

 #### 3rd place: Phoebe

-Phoebe and the 2nd place character are so close!
-There’s a very big gap between Phoebe and Ross so I officially declare Phoebe to be a really funny character.
-It’s unfortunate that she didn’t get as many lines as the other characters but it’s true that she nearly always lived away from the group.
-That said, she was a constant source of comedic relief with her “alternative” remedies and street-smart roots.
+Phoebe and 2nd place nearly tied!
+There’s actually a very big gap between Phoebe and Ross so I officially declare Phoebe a really funny character.
+It’s unfortunate that she didn’t get as many lines as the other characters but it’s true that she nearly always lived far away from the group.
+That said, she was a constant source of comedic relief with her alternative remedies and "street-smart" upbringing.

 ![Phoebe mugging Ross](https://media.giphy.com/media/S3oQKsHTcLn6BcHk5j/giphy.gif)

 #### 2nd place: Chandler

-I had no idea where Chandler would fall.
-He’s definitely a funny guy but his humor is a little dry, possibly cynical, compared to the rest of the group.
-Chandler seems like the type of guy who is not directly engaged in a conversation but is always looking for a funny interpretation of what someone else said.
-But he tends to keep people in check and he certainly knows how to lighten the mood.
+I wasn't sure where Chandler would fall.
+But looking back it does seem like Chandler is always waiting to find the comedy in a conversation.
+While his humor can often be self-deprecating and sometimes even cynical, he seems to have the ability to bring levity to even the most serious moments on the show.
+Maybe that's why he and Monica were such a good match!

 ![Chandler makes jokes](https://media.giphy.com/media/RlNkhrVCaXMnGiG0ZN/giphy.gif)

 #### 1st place: Joey

 I suspected Joey would do well.
-The best part about Joey being the funniest character is that he doesn’t even try to tell a lot of jokes.
-Most of his humor isn’t really intentional.
-He kind of innocently misinterprets things and we sort of laugh with him, sort of laugh at him.
-But I honestly have a hard time remembering Joey lines that aren’t hilarious.
-And his facial expressions are one-of-a-kind.
+The best part about Joey being the funniest character is that he's not even trying to be funny most of the time.
+A lot of his humor isn't really intentional.
+Yes we all know that maybe Joey is a little "slower" than the rest.
+But he has an innocent naiveté that makes his comments both hilarious and genuine at the same time.
+I have a hard time remembering Joey lines that aren't funny.

 ![Joey doesn't share food](https://media.giphy.com/media/llToceLTKQj0R1Asid/giphy.gif)